openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Linux.com/Joe Brockmeier: Five Features to Look Forward to in Firefox 4.0](http://www.linux.com/learn/tutorials/361828-five-features-to-look-forward-to-in-firefox-40)

 "Firefox 4.0 is still a bit away from final release, but the time to think about switching is now.
 The Mozilla Project is releasing Firefox 4.0 beta 6 this week, and the current builds are really good.
 Why switch?
-I™ll give you five excellent reasons to jump on the 4.0 train today.
-One of the great things about open source development is that you don™t have to wait for the final product to ship to get your hands on it.
-Case in point, I™ve been running development builds of the Firefox 4.0 series off and on for weeks.
-You can too, if you don™t mind some rapid changes and possible instability."
+Iâ€™ll give you five excellent reasons to jump on the 4.0 train today.
+One of the great things about open source development is that you donâ€™t have to wait for the final product to ship to get your hands on it.
+Case in point, Iâ€™ve been running development builds of the Firefox 4.0 series off and on for weeks.
+You can too, if you donâ€™t mind some rapid changes and possible instability."

 ####  [Phoronix/Michael Larabel: A First Look At The 2010 Linux Graphics Survey Results](http://www.phoronix.com/scan.php?page=article&item=lgs_2010_xds&num=1)